lardemua/atom/README.md

 Run the command:
 ```
-roslaunch interactive_calibration rviz.launch car_model:=true read_first_guess:=false
+roslaunch interactive_calibration atlascar2_calibration.launch
 ```

-Rviz will open, and you will need to set the Fixed Frame as 'ground'.
+Rviz will open.
+It is better if you check the Fixed Frame: it must be 'base_link'.
 Now you are able to see the atlas car model with the sensors in their first position.

 Then, in a new terminal:
 ```
-rosrun interactive_calibration create_first_guess.py -w car_center
+rosrun interactive_calibration create_first_guess.py -w base_link
 ```

 Now you can move the green markers and save the new sensors configuration.
 Kill the booth process in the terminals, and run:

 ```
-roslaunch interactive_calibration rviz.launch car_model:=true read_first_guess:=true
+roslaunch interactive_calibration atlascar2_calibration.launch read_first_guess:=true
 ```
-Now you will see the atlas car model with the sensors in the updated position (don't forget to set Fixed Frame as 'ground').
+Now you will see the atlas car model with the sensors in the updated position (don't forget: Fixed Frame should be 'base_link').

 ## For PR2 robot model
 For seeing the PR2 model instead of the AtlasCar2, just run the command (it's the same but with the car_model argument set as false)